oivoodoo/resume-1/resume.md

 *   Ruby, JavaScript, C, Dart(Junior), Go(Junior).
 *   Frameworks: Rails, Sinatra, Grape, NodeJS, BackboneJS, AngularJS.
 *   Game Develoment: CakeJS (Html5 Canvas Renderer), RaphaelJS (SVG Renderer)
 *   Developing process tools like Time Tracking or Pomodoro Timer.
     For now I am working on the Vim plugin for making possible to track my working time.
 *   Pair programming, it's definitely great way to improve the knowledge in the different technologies, make a reliable application from the different points and increase communication skills.
 *   Contests like Rails Rumble or Nodeknockout.
 It's helping to find out the best way to deliver idea as soon as possible.

 Work Experience
 ---------------

-*   **Ruby on Rails Developer** (Remotely)
+*   **Ruby on Rails And Javascript Developer** (Remotely)

     Working on the advertisement platform.
 As backend developer I have the next following reponsibilities: